persapiens/Course/Final.md

   * D) B or C
   * E) None of the Above

+4. What term best describes the following: "Developers may manually prevent access to parts of production systems, while they are performing deployments".

+  * A) Rolling Updates
+  * B) Operation Locks
+  * C) Expand and Contract
+  * D) Big Flip
+  * E) Feature Flags

 ### Definitions

 1. Which tool or service does not belong with the other?
 Underline one choice per line.
 (1 point each).